geopandas/geopandas/doc/source/docs/user_guide/io.rst

     import fiona; fiona.supported_drivers

-There is an `array <https://github.com/Toblerity/Fiona/blob/master/fiona/drvsupport.py>`_ of unexposed but supported (depending on the GDAL-build) drivers.
-One can activate these on runtime by updating the `supported_drivers` dictionary like::
+There is a `list of available drivers <https://github.com/Toblerity/Fiona/blob/master/fiona/drvsupport.py>`_ which are unexposed but supported (depending on the GDAL-build).
+You can activate these on runtime by updating the `supported_drivers` dictionary like::

     fiona.supported_drivers["NAS"] = "raw"

-Where supported in :mod:`fiona`, *geopandas* can also load resources directly from a web URL, for example for GeoJSON files from `geojson.xyz <http://geojson.xyz/>`_::
+Where supported in :mod:`Fiona`, *geopandas* can also load resources directly from a web URL, for example for GeoJSON files from `geojson.xyz <http://geojson.xyz/>`_::

     url = "http://d2ad6b4ur7yvpq.cloudfront.net/naturalearth-3.3.0/ne_110m_land.geojson"